 What age range do you accept at River Oak?

-We are currently accepting learners ages 4 through 14 for our Spark, Elementary, and Middle School Studios.
-For future academic years, we plan to grow organically, with each Studio maxing out at 10 learners.
+We are currently accepting toddlers up to the middle school ages.
 We believe in the importance of in-depth learning for all children.
 We value quality over quantity, so that we may provide every learner with the attention and nurturing they deserve.
 Our older Learners (up to age 15) have been in our environment for at least 4 years and have developed habits required for the hard work necessary for the increasingly difficult challenges they face as they build up more skills.

 What is the school calendar and what does River Oak Academy cost?

-River Oak Academy runs 11 months a year, typically with six-week “sessions” followed by a one week break.
+River Oak Academy runs 11 months a year, typically with 5 to 6-week “sessions” followed by a one week break.
 The school day begins at 8:30 am and ends at 3:15 pm.
-Tuition is $1,500 per month based on our eleven-month academic year (September-July).
+Tuition is $1,300 per month based on our eleven-month academic year (September-July).
 Our Summer Session in July is optional.
 Please see the Tuition Page for more detailed information on tuition.
 For our current school calendar, click here.

 What does the typical daily schedule look like?

 At River Oak, every day is full of purposeful learning.
 We understand that children thrive when given freedom within structure.
 That is why we like to say that our school promotes an environment of “beautiful and constructive chaos.”

 We focus on the needs of the learners so there may be times when we may change things up from day to day to rejuvenate the energy in the studio.
-Monday to Thursday mornings are dedicated to Core Skills and Civilization and afternoons focus on collaborative projects and Genre.
+Typically, Monday to Thursday, in the older studio mornings are dedicated to Core Skills and Civilization and afternoons focus on collaborative projects and Genre (writing).
 All throughout the day, they are learning purposefully either in core skills, practical life, and character building.
 Fun Fridays bring the Sessions's project into relevance using Music, Art, or field trips and celebrates our one-room schoolhouse community.